Alopecia areata

 Non-scarring hair loss means that the roots of the hairs have not been permanently lost; therefore, the hair potentially can grow back.
 It usually causes small, coin-sized, round patches of baldness on the scalp, although hair on other parts of the body, such as the beard, eyebrows, eyelashes, body, can be affected.
 In some people, larger areas are affected and occasionally it can involve the whole scalp (called alopecia totalis) or the entire body, face, and scalp (called alopecia universalis).
 Nails can also be seen in some patients.
 It can affect all genders and occur in both children and adults.

 It is not possible to predict how much hair loss alopecia areata will cause.
 Hair can regrow on its own over a period of months, and rarely, over years.
 However, this cannot be guaranteed and there is a risk of new patches occurring in the future.
-The chances of the hair regrowing on its own are better, if less hair is lost at the beginning.
-If more than half the hair is lost, then the chances of a full recovery are low.
+The chances of the hair regrowing on its own are better if less hair is lost at the beginning.
+If more than half of the hair is lost, then the chances of a full recovery are low.
 The hair sometimes regrows white, at least in the first instance.
 Most people get further episodes of alopecia areata.
 In alopecia totalis and alopecia universalis, the likelihood of total regrowth is less without treatment.

 What causes alopecia areata?

 Hair loss in this condition is caused by inflammation of the hair follicle.
-Studies have shown that our immune system, the natural defence which normally protects the body from infections and other diseases, mistakenly attacks the hair follicle stopping it from growing hair.
+Studies have shown that our immune system, the natural defence which normally protects the body from infections and other diseases, mistakenly attacks the hair follicle, stopping it from growing hair.
 The exact cause of why this happens is still not fully understood.

 Alopecia areata cannot spread to others and there is no connection to food or diet.
-There are several theories regarding triggers for alopecia areata including previous infections and stress.
+There are several theories regarding triggers for alopecia areata, including previous infections and stress.
 However, it is also possible that this link may be coincidental, as it has been impossible to identify such triggers in many people affected by alopecia areata.

 Is alopecia areata hereditary?